hrithik18k/chupchat/README.md

 - **AES-256 encryption** — all messages encrypted/decrypted in the browser via `crypto-js`
 - Server stores only ciphertext; plaintext never hits the backend
 - XSS protection on all rendered Markdown via `DOMPurify`
+- Server-side API key proxying — Groq API key is never exposed to the client

 ### 🏠 Three Room Types